edulapalle/AI-ML-Tutor/TECHNICAL_TALKING_POINTS.md

 *"We don't just return the top vector matches.
 We use GPT-4o-mini as a judge to re-rank results specifically for child education, considering age-appropriateness and concept clarity."*

 ### **Intent Classification System**
-*"The system intelligently routes queries - 'explain' goes to definitions, 'compare' triggers multi-concept analysis, and 'quiz requests' get routed to dedicated guidance."*
+*"The system intelligently routes queries - 'explain' goes to definitions, 'compare' triggers multi-concept analysis, and non-educational requests get safely redirected."*

 **Performance Metrics:**
 - **Vector Search**: ~500ms for semantic similarity